-A payday loan will not usually impact upon your credit score providing you use it responsibly and repay in full and on time.
+A payday loan will not usually impact your credit score, providing you use it responsibly and repay in full and on time.

-Some people worry that taking out a payday loan will have a negative impact on their credit score.
-Emergency expenses are a part of life and often cannot be avoided.
+Some people worry that taking out a payday loan will harm their credit score.
+However, emergency expenses are a part of life and often cannot be avoided.
 A payday loan can help cover those unexpected bills until your next wage check arrives.

 Many lenders view payday lending in the same way as other forms of credit.
 But some might consider that a regular cycle of taking out payday loans could indicate a problem.

 As with all financial decisions, it is important to consider all the facts before taking out a payday loan.
 Make sure you have considered your options first.
 Payday loans offer a simple short-term solution to cash flow issues.
 And they can even be used in a way that will benefit your credit score.
 But failure to stick to the terms can have a long-term impact on your credit file.